Coloring Delaunay-Edges and their Generalizations: Introduction

+For results about polychromatic coloring of vertices of abstract hypergraphs see, e.g., \cite{BPRS13,TX}.
+We remark that in the case of \emph{hereditary} hypergraph families, it is an open problem whether $2$-colorability (with respect to hyperedges of size at least $m$, for some $m$) implies polychromatic $k$-colorability for $k > 2$ (with respect to hyperedges of size at least $m_k$, for some $m_k$ that depends on $m$ and $k$); see \cite{PPT14}.
+The only related result that we are aware of is by Berge \cite{B89} who showed that $m_2=2$ implies $m_k=k$ for all $k$.
+For more results, see the survey \cite{PPT14} or the webpage \cite{cogezoo}.

 The geometric hypergraphs that we consider are usually called \emph{primal} hypergraphs.
-We briefly mention that one can define \emph{dual} hypergraphs where the vertices correspond to regions from $\F$ and the hyperedges correspond to points of the plane.
-One can even generalize these notions further, in particular one can define \emph{intersection} hypergraphs where both the vertices and hyperedges correspond to regions from $\F$ (or from two different families).
-All of these variants have a vast literature with connections to the notions of \emph{cover-decomposability} and \emph{conflict-free} coloring, that are not relevant to this work and hence are not mentioned.
+We briefly mention that one can define \emph{dual} hypergraphs where the vertices correspond to regions from $\F$ and the hyperedges correspond to points of the plane (a hyperedge that corresponds to the point $p$ consists of every vertex that corresponds to a region $F\in \F$ that contains $p$).
+One can even generalize these notions further, in particular one can define \emph{intersection} hypergraphs where the vertices correspond to regions from a family $\F$ and the hyperedges correspond to regions from a family $\G$ (the hyperedge that corresponds to a region $G\in \G$ contains exactly those vertices whose corresponding region $F\in F$ intersects $G$).
+All of these variants have a vast literature with connections to the notions of \emph{cover-decomposability} and \emph{conflict-free} coloring.